perivi8/NexoventLabs_Backend/DEPLOYMENT.md

 ## 🔍 Troubleshooting

-### Issue: Still getting ETIMEDOUT error
+### Issue: "Missing required environment variables"

 **Solution:**
-1. Verify `BREVO_SMTP_PORT` is **587** in Render dashboard
+1. Verify `BREVO_API_KEY` is set in Render dashboard
+2. Ensure `BREVO_FROM_EMAIL` and `BREVO_FROM_NAME` are set
-2. Restart the service after updating environment variables
+3. Restart the service after updating environment variables
-3. Check Render logs for any other errors
+4. Check Render logs for specific missing variables

-### Issue: Authentication failed (EAUTH)
+### Issue: "Brevo API error: 401"

 **Solution:**
-1. Verify SMTP credentials are correct
+1. API key is invalid or expired
-2. Check if Brevo API key is still valid
+2. Generate a new API key in Brevo dashboard
-3. Ensure `BREVO_SMTP_EMAIL` and `BREVO_SMTP_PASSWORD` match your Brevo account
+3. Update `BREVO_API_KEY` in Render
+4. Redeploy the service

+### Issue: "Brevo API error: 400"

+**Solution:**
+1. Sender email not verified in Brevo
+2. Go to Brevo → Senders & IP → Add sender
+3. Verify `BREVO_FROM_EMAIL`

 ### Issue: Email not received